WRITTEN BY: BRUCE LOVELACE

 I didn't spend much time there, but the Chesapeake Inn Marina will give you a lot of photos ops too.
 The remnants of a brief early morning snow storm left it's signature on one of the marina's docks.

-I don't do much black and white.
+I don't do much black and white, but subjects like these give you many opportunities to do so.
 I think it is more challenging and takes a lot of practice to get it just right, but I gave it a shot.

 I was trying to show the contrast between the wood decking and the waves in the water.